petrovicstefanrs/30_seconds_of_knowledge/README.md

 ###### Inspiration

-Inspired by the phenomenaal [30 seconds of code](https://github.com/30-seconds/30-seconds-of-code) !
+Inspired by the phenomenal [30 seconds of code](https://github.com/30-seconds/30-seconds-of-code) !

 ------